Sei-Lisa/LSL-PyOptimizer/README.md

 Running it by hand to optimize your scripts can be cumbersome.
 The intention is for it to act as a transparent filter; however, as of this writing there's no support for any viewer known to the author.
 Run it without parameters to see the invocation help.

-Future plans include writing a patch for Firestorm that allows running external script filtering programs instead of the internal preprocessor and optimizer.
+Future plans include writing a patch for Firestorm to allow it to run external script filtering programs instead of the internal preprocessor and optimizer.
 That would allow this program to be run using Firestorm's integrated machinery, making usage pretty transparent to the programmer.

 Extensions for other IDEs like Eclipse are not planned, but the author encourages others to write them.
 Please notify Sei Lisa if you write one, so that it can be listed in this page.